 Angell’s 360 Wh battery charges in 2 hours and weighs only 2 kg.
 The decision was not to fit the battery into the frame, but instead to attach it to the rear of the seat tube.
 This aesthetic and functional choice may not please everyone, as it may give the impression that the e-bike has a luggage rack.

 Well, unfortunately, this is not the case.
 Lack of a luggage rack is likely to limit the e-bike’s transport capacity.
 Nevertheless, a wooden transport basket can be installed at the handlebar.
 Positioned as it is, the battery gains another useful function.
-It directly integrates tail lights, left and right turn signals and brake light.
+It directly integrates tail lights, left and right turn signals, and brake lights.
 This is smart.

 First, you will have a special digital key to unlock the e-bike’s lock.
 This will already allow you to start your ride and to go from point A to point B. Second, this link with your smartphone will make your e-bike really smart (let’s see).